NicholasTMS/TT6L_G4_Requirements_Project/SRS.md

 ## System Environment

-> Campus Wellness Portal is a web-based, holistic portal aimed at
-> promoting the overall wellness of the students at Multimedia
-> University (MMU).
-The portal is fully integrated with all the
-> institutional services to offer an aggregated and seamless user
-> experience.
-The portal is cross-device compatible, and the application
-> has been developed to deliver the same performance and accessibility
-> on desktops, tablets, and smartphones.
-Its strong architecture is
-> centred on maintainability, scalability, and interoperability, and
-> enables easy and secure user authentication using MMU\'s Single
-> Sign-On (SSO) system.
-The system is modelled on the best software
-> design and security principles and augments the university\'s vision
-> for secure and stable digital services.
-The system follows established
-> technology standards and security protocols, reflecting the
-> university\'s dedication to providing dependable and protected online
-> services for its academic community.
+Campus Wellness Portal is a web-based, holistic portal aimed at promoting the overall wellness of the students at Multimedia University (MMU).
+The portal is fully integrated with all the institutional services to offer an aggregated and seamless user experience.
+The portal is cross-device compatible, and the application has been developed to deliver the same performance and accessibility on desktops, tablets, and smartphones.
+Its strong architecture is centred on maintainability, scalability, and interoperability, and enables easy and secure user authentication using MMU's Single Sign-On (SSO) system.
+The system is modelled on the best software design and security principles and augments the university's vision for secure and stable digital services.
+The system follows established technology standards and security protocols, reflecting the university's dedication to providing dependable and protected online services for its academic community.

 ## Operating Environment

-> The Campus Wellness Portal will operate in a hybrid environment
-> composed of institutional IT infrastructure and cloud services.
-It
-> requires the following setup for deployment and operational support:
+The Campus Wellness Portal will operate in a hybrid environment composed of institutional IT infrastructure and cloud services.
+It requires the following setup for deployment and operational support:

->
-> **Client Environment:**
+**Client Environment:**

 - Devices: Any modern web-enabled device (smartphones, tablets, desktops).